devbeers/organizers-guide/en/event_details.md

 **The best days will usually end up being between Tuesday, Wednesday or Thursday from our experience.**

-After you choose a weekday, we'll usually try to have the event on that last weekday of the month, as to give more time for the organizers to set things in motion.
+After the organizers choose a weekday, we'll usually try to have the event on that last weekday of the month, so the organizers have more time to set things in motion.

 The bar/pub may also vary in-between months.
 We do this for a couple reasons: